These train journeys, overland travel, are what this trip is about.Twenty-four hours of mountains and desert wishing some of

 rather antique like something from a western movie - step down bloody big steps onto

 broken asphalt and walk ...... where to?
-We felt rather losr but this time we had a couple more people
+We felt rather lost but this time there were a couple of people

 to follow - we hoped they were going where we were going.
 Then a man with a trolley